French flag Arrows English flag

 Let us multiply by a quotient which is worth \(1\), keeping our equation true:

-The limit of a product being the limit product, we can now write:
+The limit of a product being the product of both limits:

 Let set down a variable change such as: